fiskl-accounting/help-docs/docs/FAQs/accounting-faqs.md

 We're continually improving Fiskl, so stay tuned for future updates!

+### Can bank rules be auto reconciled without having to approve the set rules?

+Fiskl’s AI streamlines bank reconciliation by automatically suggesting relevant categories.
+You can quickly review and confirm transactions in batches, making the process faster and more efficient.

 ### Why aren't all my expenses reflected in my accounting reports?

 Expenses in Fiskl can be in two states:

 1. **Standalone Expenses**: These are expenses you've recorded but haven't yet reconciled with your accounting.
 They don't appear in your dashboard or reports.

-1. **Reconciled Expenses**: These are expenses that have been matched with transactions in your accounting and will appear in your dashboard and reports.
+2. **Reconciled Expenses**: These are expenses that have been matched with transactions in your accounting and will appear in your dashboard and reports.

 To ensure your expenses are included in your accounting: